Introduction to FREEHCP - 23 Sep 17 and 01 Dec 17:-

 Full technical support is offered for free by Email (my address is on the top line) - please put FREEHCP in the "Subject" line (I do have 21 other FREE programs on my website!).
 Just scroll down this page for more detailed help and information on all the features and options in FREEHCP.

-Alternatively, you can just start from NEW in FREEHCP to enter the project data and then add, break, copy, delete, edit, move etc. the pipe sections to make up the remotest area of operation from the water supply out via the feed- and cross-mains to the separate branch-lines supporting the sprinkler heads / nozzles.
+Alternatively, you can just start from NEW in FREEHCP to enter the project data / design parameters and then add, break, copy, delete, edit, move etc. the pipe sections to make up the remotest area of operation from the water supply out via the feed- and cross-mains to the separate branch-lines supporting the sprinkler heads / nozzles.
 Each time you make a change, the hydraulic calculations will be instantly performed by FREEHCP, shown on the screen and a DXF file automatically generated for reading into your CAD program.
-This is the preferred method of using FREEHCP as it always prompts you what can be done next, so reducing errors, as against drawing pipes in a CAD program, where the checking can only be done when you read it back into FREEHCP.
+This is the preferred method of using FREEHCP for first-time users as it always prompts you what can be done next, so reducing errors, as against drawing pipes in a CAD program, where the checking can only be done when you read it back into FREEHCP.

 In both cases, you can view the Water Supply Graph and see all the Results Presentation full size on the screen as well as all the data and the flows, pressures, velocity calculations etc. just by moving your mouse over the pipe of interest or selecting about 30 items to show next to the pipe layout.